nus-mtp/bill-organizer/INSTALL.md

 # Setup guide
 ## 1. Prepare development server
 ### Option 1: Using vagrant
 Follow instructions at https://laravel.com/docs/5.4/homestead but use the custom Homestead in [TeddyHartanto/homestead](https://github.com/TeddyHartanto/homestead) instead of the official one.
-After running `init.sh` or `init.bat`, in homestead folder, copy `./homestead_conf_dir/after.sh` to your homestead config directory (might be `~/.homestead`) and follow the rest of the instructions in the above website.

 Jump to **section 4.
 Setup the project** number 3.